This section of Ch. 5 will cover the following topics:

 - Russell nodded in agreement.

-Use italics to identify titles of long works (books, plays, newspapers, magazines, albums and CDs, websites, movies & DVDs, TV and radio series), the names of ships and aircraft, and foreign words.
+Use italics to identify titles of long works (books, plays, newspapers, magazines, albums and CDs, websites, movies and DVDs, TV and radio series), as well as the names of ships and aircraft, and foreign words.
 For example:

 Books and plays: To Kill a Mockingbird, Hamlet, The Hobbit

 Magazines and newspapers: The New York Times, Rolling Stone